 - In your web browser, selecting a word and right-clicking it will allow you to search for the word (for example, in Google).

 If you are using a Mac computer and your mouse is not right click-enabled, Ctrl+click is usually the same as right-clicking.

 You may find your mouse's scroll wheel useful in some applications (like with your web browser).

 - You can press the scroll wheel, like a mouse button, to select a link and open it in new browser tab.

 - Some websites and applications (like Google Maps) allow you to zoom in and out by scrolling the wheel up and down.

-- Type 2-3 sentences.
-Select a word in your document and change its formatting to bold.
+- Type two to three sentences.
+Select a word in your document, and change its formatting to bold.

 - Go to Bing Maps.
-Type your location in the search bar and then press Enter.
+Type your location in the search bar, then press Enter.
 Using your scroll wheel, zoom in and out of your location on the map.

 - Triple-click the URL to select it.
 Try using keyboard shortcuts to copy and paste the URL into your document.
 If you need to review how to perform shortcuts with your keyboard, go to our Keyboard Shortcuts lesson.